Max Verstsappen, Elaine Thompson-Herah win top honours at Laureus Sports Awards | Sports-Games

 - United States

-Reigning Formula One world champion Max Verstappen and Jamaican Olympic sprint queen Elaine Thompson-Herah Winners won the top honours at the 2022 Laureus World Sports Awards here.
+Reigning Formula One world champion Max Verstappen and Jamaican Olympic sprint queen Elaine Thompson-Herah won the top honors at the 2022 Laureus World Sports Awards here.

 Leading an illustrious group of sports stars honored by the Laureus World Sports Academy, Verstappen and Thompson-Herah were named World Sportsman of the Year and World Sportswoman of the Year on Sunday night.
 The Awards recognized the sporting achievements of 2021, one of the highlights of which was the European Championship victory by the Italian men's football team that won its second Laureus Team of the Year Award as a result.